Jordyn-Hartzell/Hartzell_Jordyn_Homework_9/README.md

    7966000..2178c03  master -> master
 ```
 # Summary
-This project was involving our good old friend the addition game.
-We have used this code a few times now, but this week we had to use loops and methods to rework the code.
-During my first go around with the addition game I had already used a for loop so I felt pretty comfortable with that concept, so for me, this assignment was mainly about learning how to use custom methods.
+This project involved reworking our good old friend the addition game.
+We have used this code a few times now, but this week we had to use loops and methods to run the code.
+During my first go around with the addition game I had already used a for loop so I felt pretty comfortable with that concept, so for me, this assignment was mainly about learning how to create methods.
 I learned why we use methods and the basic concepts of how to use them.
 I would like to continue working with methods because I don't feel very confident with them yet.
+I also realized this week that there are many different ways you can write a program.
+We have already seen multiple ways to code the addition game and I think it's beneficial to rework code we have already used because we know how the program is supposed to function.